neilralston/stock-analysis/Written_Report_Template_nar.md

 ## Summary

 What are the advantages or disadvantages of refactoring code?
-&nbsp; A primary advantage of refactoring is to produce higher quality code that runs more efficiently.
+* A primary advantage of refactoring is to produce higher quality code that runs more efficiently.

 &nbsp; A disadvantage is that the refactoring process makes code more complex, requiring more functionality testing and creating greater opportunities for "breaks".